Triplet supercurrents in clean and disordered half-metallic ferromagnets

-Anisotropic superconducting correlations are sensitive to impurity scattering.
-From studies of unconventional superconductivity it is known that superconductivity disappears at a critical impurity concentration \cite{Lar65}.
+We now proceed with a detailed description of the role of disorder in the materials.
+For definiteness, in the remaining discussion we keep the mean free path in the superconducting banks fixed to $\ell_S=0.1 \tilde \xi_0$ with $\tilde\xi_0= v_S/2\pi T_c$, and vary the mean free path of the half metal.
+It is well known that anisotropic superconducting correlations are sensitive to impurity scattering.
+Studies of unconventional superconductivity reveal that superconductivity disappears at a critical impurity concentration \cite{Lar65,su91}.
 This is however not the case for the proximity induced pairing amplitudes studied here.
-In Fig.~\ref{fig:mfp} we show results for the critical Josephson current as function of the elastic mean free path, normalized to $\xi_0=v_{H}/2\pi T_c$.
-As shown in Fig.~\ref{fig:mfp}(a), the critical current is monotonously suppressed for decreasing mean free path, from ballistic (left part of the abscissa in the figure) to diffusive (right part) transport.
-The suppression is exponential in the diffusive region, with a crossover taking place at a mean free path $\ell_H$ comparable with the clean limit coherence length $\xi_c=v_{H}/2\pi T$.
+In Fig.~\ref{fig:mfp} we show results for the critical Josephson current as function of the elastic mean free path, normalised to $\xi_0=v_{H}/2\pi T_c$.
+As shown in Fig.~\ref{fig:mfp}(a), the critical current is monotonously suppressed for decreasing mean free path, from the ballistic (left part of the abscissa in the figure) to the diffusive (right part) limits.
+The suppression is exponential in the diffusive limit, with a crossover taking place at a mean free path $\ell_H$ comparable with the clean limit coherence length $\xi_c=v_{H}/2\pi T$.